ViralTexts/gtr-clusters/clusters/18621108-sn83016348-OurRecipeForCuringMeat.md

 ## [From _Nashville union and American._](https://chroniclingamerica.loc.gov/lccn/sn85033699/1868-12-11/ed-1/seq-3)

 #### 1868-12-11 &middot; Nashville, Tenn.

 <table style="width: 100%;"><tr><td style="width: 50%">

+ood,
-eaving the meat &quot;fresh and
+etc., leaving the meat &quot;fresh and
 clean.
 Some omitboiling the pickle,
 and find it to answer well; though
 the operation of boiling purifies the